Health improvement practitioners help people to make lifestyle and behaviour changes to improve their health and wellbeing and their control over it

 - ensure that work is underpinned by sound, up-to-date knowledge of health promotion theory and make sure that projects are based on evidence of effectiveness

-- lobby for increased recognition of preventative and promotional measures that can take place at a population level and which have a positive impact on the health of a community
+- lobby for increased recognition of preventative and promotional measures that can be implemented for a positive impact on the health of a community

 - write and produce leaflets, posters, videos and brochures to aid health promotion in different environments.

-Salaries depend on the employing organisation (e.g. primary care trust, hospital or local authority), your location, specialist area and the strategic leadership level at which you're working.
+Salaries vary depending on the employing organisation (e.g. primary care trust, hospital or local authority), your location, specialist area and the strategic leadership level at which you're working.

-- Once you've gained significant experience and are working at a senior level you could move to Band 7 where salaries range from £38,890 to £44,503.
-In some instances it may be possible to earn a higher salary, if you're working at a strategic national level.
+- Once you've gained significant experience and are working at a senior level you could move to Band 7 where salaries range from £40,057 to £45,839.
+In some instances, it may be possible to earn a higher salary if you're working at a strategic national level.

 - Salaries outside of the NHS are typically comparable to these levels.